matao1984/temcompanion/README.md

 ## 6. Change history

+### v1.2.1
+- Support drag and drop file(s) into the main UI or the batch converter
+- Figure tries to keep the aspect ratio upon resizing (for the most of the cases)
+- A mini colorbar can be added to the top right corner
+- Minor bug fixes...

 ### v1.2
 - New feature: Measure diffraction pattern
 - New feature: Simple math of add, subtract, multiply, divide, inverse on two images or stacks